jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 - Unlike `map()`, which returns a new array, `forEach()` will always return `undefined`
 - It doesn't wait for anything to finish before running - it runs immediately

-## What are the benefits?
+## What are the benefits of callback functions?

+**Single threaded operations**
+- Callbacks allow single-threaded operations (like Javascript) to execute asynchronously.

+**Order control**
-- **Order control**: you can exercise more control over the order in which functions are run and what data is passed between them
+- You can exercise more control over the order in which functions are run and what data is passed between them.
+- This is especially useful when you are waiting on something external to be retrieved before executing on it.
+- You can also defer some processing until run time based on user inputs

+**Access to scope**
+- Callback functions have access to both their own scope plus the scope of the code that calls them plus the global scope of the calling code.
+- This is useful in larger applicatoins where data is passed across several module boundaries during execution of a task.

-## What are the drawbacks?
+## What are the drawbacks of callback functions?

+**Nested individual error handling**
-- **Nested individual error handling**: Error handling/failure callbacks need to be called once for each level of nesting
+- Error handling/failure callbacks need to be called once for each level of nesting
-- Calling a callback is more error-prone than simply returning a value
-- Needing to structure large parts of a program with callbacks isn't ideal

-### Callback hell / Pyramid of Doom
+**Callback hell / Pyramid of Doom**
-If you wanted to load a script, and then load another one when that one has finished loading, you can nest the call insaide a callback.
+- If you wanted to load a script, and then load another one when that one has finished loading, you can nest the call inside a callback.

-But when this is used for asynchronous actions that follow one after another, you quickly get into "the pyramid of doom" or "callback hell".
+- But when this is used for asynchronous actions that follow one after another, you quickly get into "the pyramid of doom" or "callback hell".
+Example:
 ```
 loadScript('1.js', function(error, script) {